stytchauth/mcp-stytch-consumer-todo-list/README.md

 # Workers + Stytch TODO App MCP Server

 This is a Workers server that composes three functions:
-* A static TODO app website built using React and Vite on top of [Worker Assets](https://developers.cloudflare.com/workers/static-assets/)
+* A static website built using React and Vite on top of [Worker Assets](https://developers.cloudflare.com/workers/static-assets/)
-* A TODO REST API built using Hono on top of [Workers KV](https://developers.cloudflare.com/kv/)
+* A REST API built using Hono on top of [Workers KV](https://developers.cloudflare.com/kv/)
-* A TODO [Model Context Protocol](https://modelcontextprotocol.io/introduction) Server built using on top of [Workers Durable Objects](https://developers.cloudflare.com/durable-objects/)
+* A [Model Context Protocol](https://modelcontextprotocol.io/introduction) Server built using on top of [Workers Durable Objects](https://developers.cloudflare.com/durable-objects/)

 User and client identity is managed using [Stytch](https://stytch.com/).
 Put together, these three features show how to extend a traditional full-stack application for use by an AI agent.

+This demo uses the [Stytch Consumer](https://stytch.com/b2c) product, which is purpose-built for Consumer SaaS authentication requirements.
+If you are more interested in Stytch's [B2B](https://stytch.com/b2b) product, see [this demo](https://github.com/stytchauth/mcp-stytch-b2b-okr-manager/) instead.

 ## Set up